Tropical Storm Conson: Philippines

-Conson caused widespread flooding in Luzon and Visayas.
+Conson caused widespread impacts in Luzon and Visayas.
 Flooding was reported in the regions of Central Luzon, Calabarzon, Mimaropa, Bicol, Western Visayas, Central Visayas and Eastern Visayas.
 Rough seas also prevailed during Conson's approach to the country.
-As of September 14, the National Disaster Risk Reduction and Management Council in the Philippines reported 19 deaths, 24 injuries and 5 missing individuals.
-313,399 persons were affected by the storm — 29,832 of which were displaced from their homes.
+By April 4, 2022, the National Disaster Risk Reduction and Management Council in the Philippines reported 23 deaths, 32 injuries and 2 missing individuals.
+465,973 persons were affected by the storm — 294,777 of which were from Eastern Visayas.

-The Metropolitan Manila Development Authority reported floods in Manila, Navotas, Mandaluyong, Masbate, Tacloban and Malabon.
+The Metropolitan Manila Development Authority reported floods in Manila, Navotas, Mandaluyong and Malabon, as well as Masbate and Tacloban.
 In Miagao, Iloilo, flash floods destroyed 241 hectares of rice after major rivers in the town overflowed.
 Rains from Conson also submerged rice fields in Libertad, Antique and destroyed a spillway in San Francisco, Quezon.
 Water levels in the Ipo Dam reached its spilling level of 101 meters due to the heavy rain, alerting areas near the Angat River of possible flooding.
 Bustos Dam and Angat Dam, both also impounding Angat River, neared their spilling levels in the morning of September 8.